jjsyucsd/cse15l-lab-reports/LabReport4.md

 For each step, I will:

-1. Take a screenshot
+A. Take a screenshot

-2. Write down exactly which keys you pressed to get to that step, including <enter> and <space>
+B. Write down exactly which keys you pressed to get to that step, including <enter> and <space>

-3. Summarize the commands you ran and what the effect of those keypresses were.
+C. Summarize the commands you ran and what the effect of those keypresses were.

 Citation: https://ucsd-cse15l-s24.github.io/week7/index.html
 ---
 ## Baseline:

 Step 4: Log into ieng6

+A. AFter

+B. Then